-In order to be better prepared to find Barcelona apartments for rent here is a quick breakdown of the most important stats and aspects of these districts.
+In order to be better prepared to find Barcelona apartments for rent here is a quick breakdown of the most important stats and aspects of the districts in Barcelona City.

 Table of Contents

 Discover the different distritos with their barrios in Barcelona

 This is considered the old district which is also the heart of the city and is numbered 1, as the historical center of the city.
 With 100,000 residents it is the third most densely populated area in the city.

 Ciutat Vella includes the popular neighborhoods of El Raval, Barri Gotic, and Barceloneta.
 As the heart of the city, it also includes many culturally and significant architectural structures including Plaza Real, Barcelona Cathedral, and many others.